Skip to content

 }

-Security note: When DCR is enabled, require_initial_access_token is always enforced regardless of configuration.
-Open registration (without an initial access token) is never permitted to prevent unauthorized client creation.
+Important: When DCR is enabled, require_initial_access_token is always enforced regardless of configuration.
+Open registration without an initial access token is never permitted.

-Dynamic registration requires an initial access token.
-Generate one via the Management API using a client with the parako:registration-tokens:write scope (see Management API Scopes).
+Generate an initial access token via the Management API with the parako:registration-tokens:write scope, then:

 Terminal window